Canon 1D X Mark III vs Sony A9 II

 The Canon 1D X Mark III and the Sony A9 II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1DX Mark III writes its imaging data to CFexpress cards, while the A9 II uses SDXC cards.
+The 1DX Mark III writes its imaging data to CFexpress (type B) cards, while the A9 II uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X Mark III and Sony Alpha A9 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.